vardhan-0218/resume-screening/docs/backend-setup.md

 ## Services Initialized

 When the server starts successfully, you should see:
-- ✅ Google AI service initialized
+- AI service initialized (Google AI or OpenAI)
-- ✅ Vector service loaded with resume data
+- Vector service loaded with resume data
-- ✅ Firebase service initialized
+- Firebase service initialized
-- ✅ ATS Scoring Service initialized with professional algorithms
+- Evidence-Based ATS Service initialized

 The server supports hot reloading during development.